Hazyzh/tab-manager/README.md

 We definition `active tab` to the currently or last tab which users browsing or focusing.

-Here using shared work to implement this logic.
+Here using [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) to implement this logic.